March 13, 2026

 Your first functional medicine appointment will likely feel very different from a typical doctor's visit.
 Instead of a quick, 15-minute check-in, prepare for a deep, comprehensive conversation about your health.
 This initial meeting is the foundation of your partnership with your doctor.
 It’s where they begin to understand your unique story, connect the dots between your symptoms and their underlying causes, and start building a roadmap to help you feel your best.
 The goal is to listen, gather information, and make you feel heard.

-A Comprehensive Health Assessment
+Prepare for a Comprehensive Health Assessment

 Get ready to talk about your life in detail.
 A functional medicine doctor’s goal is to see the complete picture of your health, which goes far beyond your immediate symptoms.
 Expect questions about your diet, exercise routine, sleep patterns, stress levels, and even your bowel movements.
 These lifestyle factors provide crucial clues about what’s happening inside your body.
 This holistic view helps your doctor identify patterns and potential triggers that a conventional approach might miss.
 It’s this thorough assessment that allows them to address the wide range of conditions that functional medicine can help manage, from digestive issues to chronic pain.

-A Detailed Review of Your Health History
+They'll Review Your Entire Health History

 Your health history is your personal timeline, and your doctor will want to review it carefully.
 Be prepared to discuss everything from childhood illnesses and past surgeries to medications you’ve taken and your family’s health history.
 If you have previous lab work or medical records, bring them with you.
 This detailed review isn't just about checking boxes; it's about uncovering the sequence of events that led you to where you are today.
 This is the detective work at the heart of functional medicine, helping your practitioner understand the root causes of your health concerns rather than just managing the symptoms.

-A Discussion of Your Personalized Plan
+You'll Discuss Your Personalized Plan

 After gathering all this information, your doctor will share their initial thoughts and begin outlining a path forward.
 This is a collaborative conversation, not a one-way lecture.
 You’ll discuss potential next steps, which might include advanced lab testing to look at genetics, hormone levels, or gut health.
 Your doctor may also suggest some initial dietary or lifestyle adjustments you can start right away.
 This is your opportunity to ask questions and make sure you feel comfortable with the proposed approach.
 The outcome of this first visit is the beginning of a truly personalized plan designed to restore your body’s natural ability to heal.

-Understanding the Costs and Insurance
+Let's Talk About Costs and Insurance

 Let’s talk about one of the most practical aspects of choosing a new healthcare path: the cost.
 It’s a valid and important question.
 While functional medicine is an investment in your long-term well-being, it’s helpful to know what to expect financially.
 Understanding the pricing structures and how insurance works can help you make an informed decision that feels right for you and your family.
 The goal is to find a path to better health that is both effective and sustainable.

-Typical Pricing Structures
+Breaking Down the Pricing Structures

 The cost of functional medicine can vary quite a bit.
 It often depends on the practitioner’s experience, your specific health needs, and the types of services you require.
 Unlike a standard doctor's visit, your first appointment will likely be much longer and more in-depth, which is reflected in the cost.
 Subsequent expenses might include specialized lab testing, follow-up consultations, and recommended supplements or lifestyle programs.
 Some people seek out functional medicine services for general wellness and prevention, while others need support for complex chronic conditions, and the pricing will reflect that scope of care.
 Always ask for a clear breakdown of costs upfront so you know exactly what to expect.